Coding: PHP

 Save and upload the .htaccess file to your webserver.

-The .htaccess file only effects documents within it's own folder and subfolders below.
-For example, putting this code in the route will effect all html files for the whole site, putting the code in a subfolder will only effect files and folders within that subfolder.
+The .htaccess file only affects documents within its own folder and subfolders below.
+For example, putting this code in the root will affect all html files for the whole site, putting the code in a subfolder will only affect files and folders within that subfolder.

 Alternatively...